 Dr. Mikao Usui, the Founder

 He first used Reiki on himself and then tried it on his family.
 Since it worked very well for various ailments, he decided to share it with the public at large and spread his knowledge.
-He taught Reiki to over 2000 persons and also trained sixteen Masters.
+He taught Reiki to over 2000 persons and also trained 16 Masters (21 according to some books).
 On March 9, 1926, while teaching in Fukuyama, he suffered a stroke and died.
 According to one version, Dr. Usui is now buried in the Kyoto temple, with the story of his life written on the gravestone.

 Dr. Chujiro Hayashi